 This simple, nourishing practice is a lifesaver in terms of reducing stress levels and calming the mind.
 Every week take 2 nights out for some self-care and take a warm bath.
 Adding essential oils such as lavender, rose, tulsi or rosemary will enhance the calming properties even further.
 Feel free to add epson salt or a ginger and baking soda blend, which will also enhance the healing, stress relieving benefits.
 If you do not have a bath tub in your home, try finding a hot tub, sauna or steam room in your area and use this at least 2 times each week as well.

 7. Rub warm oil on your feet, forehead and scalp each night before bed.

 Taking a few minutes before bed each night to massage some oil onto the feet, forehead and scalp is a powerful practice for reducing the days built-up stress and bringing the energy down for the night.
-Begin by warming a small amount of Vata Massga Oil or another herb-infused massage oil in a small pan (use sesame oil if you do not have these options).
+Begin by warming a small amount of Vata Massage Oil or another herb-infused massage oil in a small pan (use sesame oil if you do not have these options).
 Take a small amount into the palm and begin by massaging the forehead, face, neck and around the ears.
 If you are going to wash the hair the next day, apply some oil to the scalp and massage thoroughly.
 Once done with the head, move down to the feet and allow a few minutes to deeply massage each foot.
 After this, I suggest putting on an old pair of sock while the oil absorbs.
 This only takes a few minutes so feel free to take them off before bed.
-If you have time and would like to do a full body self-oil massage, click here for full instructions.

 So there you go!
 If this is too much to change overnight, pick your top 3 choices to begin and add another each week.
 This gentle approach will be a bit less invasive and tends to be accomplished with better, long-lasting results.
 Stress is an inevitable part of our daily lives; it is our reaction to it that makes the difference!